mwermelinger/kattis-guide/input.md

 formatting is to use Python's f-strings.

 - [Statistics](https://open.kattis.com/problems/statistics) (8 LOC):
-Compute the highest, lowest and range of the given values.
+Compute the maximum, minimum and range of the given values.
 One test case per line.
 Write the case number to the output.

 ## Fast I/O